paragon1234/Semantic-Segmentation/README.md

 - The link for the frozen `VGG16` model is hardcoded into `helper.py`.
 The model can be found [here](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/vgg.zip)

 - The model is not vanilla `VGG16`, but a fully convolutional version, which already contains the 1x1 convolutions to replace the fully connected layers.

+- The pretrained VGG-16 model is already fully convolutionalized, i.e. it already contains the 1x1 convolutions that replace the fully connected layers.
+THOSE 1x1 convolutions are the ones that are used to preserve spatial information that would be lost if we kept the fully connected layers. we need to add 1x1 convolutions on top of the VGG-16 network.
+The purpose of the 1x1 convolutions that we are adding on top of the VGG is merely to reduce the number of filters from 4096 to whatever the number of classes for our model is, that is all.

 - The original FCN-8s was trained in stages.
 The authors later uploaded a version that was trained all at once to their GitHub repo.
 The version in the GitHub repo has one important difference: The outputs of pooling layers 3 and 4 are scaled before they are fed into the 1x1 convolutions.
 As a result, the model learns much better with the scaling layers included.
 The model may not converge substantially faster, but may reach a higher IoU and accuracy.
 To include the scaling layers, simply add them to your model like so: